nasa/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/Pipeline_GL-DPPD-7105_Versions/GL-DPPD-7105-A.md

 # GeneLab removal of human reads from metagenomics datasets

-> **It is NASA's policy that any human reads are to be removed from metagenomics datasets prior to being hosted in [GeneLab's data repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> **It is NASA's policy that any human reads are to be removed from metagenomics datasets prior to being hosted in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
 As such, all metagenomics datasets are screened against a human reference-genome [kraken2](https://github.com/DerrickWood/kraken2/wiki) database.
 This document holds an overview and some example commands of how GeneLab does performs this.**

 ---